Are Web Apps the Future for B2B Businesses?

 - Unwanted and unsecured HTTP traffic is blocked by a web application firewall

-- Sessions are properly handled to prevent hijacks, sniffing, and cross-site scripting attacks.
+- Sessions in order to prevent hijacks, sniffing, and cross-site scripting attacks.

 Web App Development at Any Stage